Bachelor of Science (BS)

 firstname.lastname@example.org | 518-255-5737

 Joan Thalheimer, Visiting Assistant Professor of Psychology, earned her B.A. in psychology from Russell Sage College and her M.A. in Counseling and Community Psychology from Sage Graduate School.
-Professor Cooney has worked with college students in many capacities, most recently as a mental health counselor at a Wellness and Counseling Center.
-Professor Cooney has experience teaching general psychology, child and adolescent psychology, and social psychology.
-Professor Cooney's area of interest is attachment theory, and she enjoys reading about research in the fields of developmental and counseling psychology.
+Professor Thalheimer has worked with college students in many capacities, most recently as a mental health counselor at a Wellness and Counseling Center.
+Professor Thalheimer has experience teaching general psychology, child and adolescent psychology, and social psychology.
+Professor Thalheimer's area of interest is attachment theory, and she enjoys reading about research in the fields of developmental and counseling psychology.
 She completed her Master's Thesis in 2016, which examined the correlation between attachment and academic achievement among college students.
-In her free time, Professor Cooney enjoys baking, listening to country music and spending time at the beach, especially in Cape Cod.
+In her free time, Professor Thalheimer enjoys baking, listening to country music and spending time at the beach, especially in Cape Cod.

 email@example.com | 518-255-5729